 The Interrogation of Peter Reilly

 When Peter Reilly (Paul Clemens) returns home from band practice to find his mother blooded and dying he calls for help.
 But as the police start to investigate they focus their investigation on Peter despite evidence showing that he couldn't have done it.
-Hours of psychological questioning leads to Peter eventually becoming brain washed under the intensity and saying he did it leading to a judge sentencing him to prison for the murder of his own mother.
+Hours of intense psychological questioning leads to Peter eventually becoming confused and brain washed, saying he did it which leads to a judge sentencing him to prison for the murder of his own mother.
 But two years down the line Peter's case is still not over as with the support of the community and some new people in the justice system they set about raising funds to appeal David's sentence and bring to light the malpractice of the police in their determination to bring charges against Peter whilst ignoring evidence.

 "A Death in Canaan" is another one of those true story movies and another one which deals with the failings of the police and a miscarriage of justice, a topic which I have to say has been explored quite a few times over the years in various TV movies.
 But "A Death in Canaan" is a product of the 70s and anyone who knows their TV movies know that there is a distinct difference between the quality of TV movies in the 70s and those made now with those 70s TV movies generally being superior.